Wang Xiji: Other programs

 In 2002, Wang chaired a national policy committee that created a report outlining the future directions for the space and missile programs of China.

 In 2015, Wang proposed building a space-based solar power station with at least 5–6 km2 of solar panels, 36000 km above earth.
 The energy would be transmitted to earth in the form of microwave or laser.
 The idea first appeared in Isaac Asimov's 1941 science fiction short story "Reason".

+Personal life

+Wang was married to Nie Xiufang, with whom he had two daughters.
+Wang turned 100 in July 2021.

+He died on 12 August 2026 in Beijing, at the age of 105.
+His funeral was held on 20 August at Babaoshan Revolutionary Cemetery.

 Honours and recognition

 Wang was elected an academician of the International Academy of Astronautics and the Chinese Academy of Sciences in 1993.

 He was twice conferred the Special Prize of the State Science and Technology Progress Award (in 1985 and 1990), in addition to a First Class prize and a Second Class prize.
-He was awarded the Ho Leung Ho Lee Prize for science and technology progress.
+He was awarded the Ho Leung Ho Lee Prize for science and technology progress in 1995.
 In 1999, Wang was awarded the Two Bombs, One Satellite Meritorious Medal.
 In 2016, he became the first Chinese inductee into the International Astronautical Federation Hall of Fame.